mmckegg/notevil/README.md

 Evalulate javascript like the built-in javascript `eval()` method but **safely**.

-This module uses [esprima](https://github.com/ariya/esprima) and [static-eval](https://github.com/substack/static-eval) to parse and evaluate the passed in javascript.
+This module uses [esprima](https://github.com/ariya/esprima) to parse the javascript AST then walks each node and evaluates the result.

 Like built-in `eval`, the result of the last expression will be returned.
 Unlike built-in, there is no access to global objects, only the context that is passed in as the second object.